sanjaynep/ecommerce-web/README.md

 - **Responsive Design:** Works seamlessly on desktop and mobile devices.
 - **Coming Soon:**
   - **User Authentication & Login** (planned)
+  - update: authentication is sucessfully implemented with email login and password validation
+  - also added open authentication also
   - **Secure Payments Integration** (planned)

 ---